bsmth/content/files/en-us/mdn/writing_guidelines/index.md

 {{MDNSidebar}}

-MDN Web Docs is an open-source project.
-The sections outlined below describe our guidelines for _what_ we document and _how_ we do it on MDN Web Docs.
-To learn about _how to contribute_, see our [contribution guidelines](/en-US/docs/MDN/Community).
+The pages below describe our guidelines for what we document and how we author pages on MDN Web Docs.
+To learn how to contribute, see our [contribution guidelines](/en-US/docs/MDN/Community).

 - [What we write](/en-US/docs/MDN/Writing_guidelines/What_we_write)